Blasting and Painting Foreman banner

 Key Responsibilities:

-• Safety Compliance: Enforcing safety regulations and conducting safety training.
+• Safety Compliance: Enforcing safety regulations and ensuring all team members use appropriate personal protective equipment (PPE).

 • Equipment Maintenance: Overseeing the maintenance and repair of blasting and painting equipment.